All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 moonCat@mooncat

-Why you can't drink alcohol after a tattoo
+Why alcohol should not be consumed after getting a tattoo

 29 Jul 14:22

-Why you can't drink alcohol after a tattoo
+Why alcohol should not be consumed after getting a tattoo

 moonCat